Esgrove/track-rename/README.md

 # Track Renamer

 CLI tool for formatting and renaming audio files.
-Originally made in Python,
+Originally written in Python,
-and contains a Rust version as well.
+and then created a Rust version as well.

 ## Python version

+Uses [pytaglib](https://github.com/supermihi/pytaglib) for tag handling.

 ### Dependencies